Zhuang Ji (poet): Early life

 Zhuang Ji was a native of Wu, now southern Jiangsu, born in Kuaiji Commandery.
 Wu had formerly been part of the Warring States kingdom of Chu, for which the Chuci poetry anthology was named, and largely inspired by.

 At the court of Liu Pi, prince of Wu

 Zhuang Ji eventually served at the court of Liu Pi, Prince of Wu (reigned 195 BCE - 154 BCE).
 He served there with his two friends Zou Yang and Mei Sheng.
-They presumably found some use for their literary skills, or perhaps they served as advisors of some sort; however, Zhuang Ji's patron in Wu, Liu Pi, has shown to history little interest in literature, and left no surviving works, in contrast with his second patron in Liang, who had quite the literary scene going on at his court.
+They presumably found some use for their literary skills, or perhaps they served as advisors of some sort; however, Liu Pi left no surviving works.